tinoryj/EthAnalysis/README.md

         ```bash
         # After build
         cd bin
-        ./analysisDistCorrelation
+        ./analysisReadCorrelation # For reads
+        ./analysisUpdateCorrelation # For updates
         ```

     - What you get after execution:
         - The overall sorted results for each distance are put in `[output path prefix]freq-sorted-[distance].log`, with each line formatted as `key: 41070e080f08-6;41070e080f080c-7; Freq: 3; Blocks: 20499865;20499866;20499867`, recording the keys, co-accessed count (Freq) of the KV pairs, and also the IDs of the blocks that contain such co-accesses.
-            - The overall sorted results are also partitioned by category, where each category pair has a separated log named `Dist[distance]-[category1]-[category2]-freq.log`.
+            - The overall sorted results are also partitioned by category, where each category pair has a separate log named `Dist[distance]-[category1]-[category2]-freq.log`.
         - The sorted results for each category under a certain distance are put in  `[output path prefix]category-sorted-[distance].log`, with each line formatted as `TrieNodeStoragePrefix;TrieNodeStoragePrefix: 165448516`, where the first two columns are category names, and the third column is the accumulated co-accessed count of these two categories.